rrumana/arch/README.md

 My laptop it terribly unstable (Curse you Lenovo) so this repo is mainly for me to document my setup as it evolves and make install scripts so that when I eventually have to reinstall everything it goes much quicker.

-My theme colors will be based on Tokyo night
+My theme colors will be based based on wallust (I love supporting Rust projects)

 I am enjoying Noto Sans Mono but I might change that as well

 I am currently working on removing all KDE applications from my stack and replacing them with lighter and more configurable alternatives.
 No hate just searching for a more custom look and feel